fairdataihub/FAIRshare-Docs/docs/manage-accounts/connect-to-figshare.md

        ![](./images/figshare-step3.png)

-   - After you have generated your account you can provide the token in the prompt within FAIRshare.
+   - After you have generated your token you can provide the token in the prompt within FAIRshare.
      ![](./images/figshare-step4.png)

    - Click on the `Login` button to continue.
 If your token is valid FAIRshare will show you a successfully connected notification.